2024-25 Tips for completing your University of California Application

 Test Scores: You can report your AP/IB subject tests and future tests.
 In this section, there is also a button to click if you are planning to complete the full diploma.
 You do not report your SAT/ACT score unless you are an ELL student.

 The second comment area immediately follows the “personal insight questions” section.
-Applicants may choose to provide information about a learning difference, circumstances or opportunities that had a significant impact on their educational journey, or uncommon events that provide context for what they’ve accomplished or was unable to accomplish.
+Applicants may choose to provide information about a learning difference, circumstances or opportunities that significantly impacted their educational journey, or uncommon events that provide context for what they’ve accomplished or were unable to accomplish.

 The two additional comments boxes in the application are optional and should not be used as a continuation of a student’s personal insight question responses.
 Instead, students should use this section to explain anything that has not been discussed in other parts of the application or might benefit from further clarification.

 Revising the Activities Section: The UC application allows you to enter up to 350 characters to describe your activities.
 You can take your activity descriptions from the Common App and turn them into complete sentences (without ampersands and other tricks we used to cut down the word count).
-Then we recommend adding a sentence that explains why the activity is important to you or what skills you have gained through your participation.
+Then, we recommend adding a sentence that explains why the activity is important to you or what skills you have gained through your participation.
 For community service and work activities, you will also have an additional 250 characters to describe the organization.
 This is a chance to give the reader more knowledge about the organization and your involvement.
+What the UC campuses are looking for in your activities is evidence of COMMITMENT, INTITIATIVE & GROWTH.
+You also want to explain any context and be clear and concise.
+For great advice and examples, check out the College Essay Guy UC Activities Guide.

 UC Application Part 1: Creating Your Application